-In Parts I and II of this series on the deaf community of Martha’s Vineyard, we learned that there were recessive genes for deafness that came over to Massachusetts on the various ships in the “great migration” of the Puritan Separatists from England.
+In Parts I and II of this series uncovering the Deaf community of Martha’s Vineyard, we explored the presence of recessive genes for deafness that arrived in Massachusetts during the “great migration” of Puritan Separatists from England.

-One couple carrying those genes were Thomas Lambert (Lombard or Lumbard) and his wife Joyce.
-One of their ten children, Joshua Lambert (Lombard, Lumbard), married Abigail Linnell and the couple made their home in Barnstable, Massachusetts.
+Among the carriers of these genes were Thomas Lambert (also known as Lombard or Lumbard) and his wife Joyce.
+Of their ten children, Joshua Lambert (also known as Lombard or Lumbard) married Abigail Linnell, settling in Barnstable, Massachusetts.

-Since there was a limited gene pool and many of the families in the Pilgrim communities had come from the Kent, England area, the incidence of deafness was unusually high in these communities.
-As is typical of families with recessive genes for deafness, some of the children were deaf, some were born with normal hearing, and some were carriers of the recessive gene.
+Given the limited gene pool and the concentration of families from the Kent, England area in Pilgrim communities, the incidence of deafness was notably high.
+As is common in families with recessive genes for deafness, some children were deaf, some had normal hearing, and others were carriers of the recessive gene.
 Born to Joshua and Abigail in 1657, Jonathan was deaf.
-He worked with his father on the farm in Barnstable until he became interested in Elizabeth Eddy, a young lady from Martha’s Vineyard.
+He initially assisted his father on the farm in Barnstable before becoming interested in Elizabeth Eddy, a young lady from Martha’s Vineyard.

 Martha’s Vineyard was first discovered by the Norsemen in about the year 1000, who named it Vineland.
 In 1524, the Italian explorer Verrazano sighted the island and called it Claudia after the mother of the Queen of France.